 During the last five decades, the priorities of ODA distribution changed.
 The donor countries decided to support especially those developing countries with high pro-growth potential (low middle income countries) and the countries which have to face the humanitarian and economy collapse (the least developed countries).
 These countries became the main target of ODA while the other countries lost their importance (but it does not mean that developed countries do not care about these territories.
-Although the other countries are not the main target of ODA, they have possibility to growth especially through a permanent process of internationalization and globalization and through a process of world trade liberalization and etc.).
+Although the other countries are not the main target of ODA, they have possibility to growth especially through a permanent process of internationalization and globalization and etc.).